HISTORY OF WHITNEY LODGE #229 F & AM

 Master Joseph A. Batchelor of the Grand Lodge of Indiana.
 Many Brothers

-donated their time and efforts to erect the new Lodge hall and also to
+donated their time and efforts to erect the new Lodge hall and also

 promote various projects to raise the necessary funds to pay for the